 Austin, Texas 78701

 Once the payment and documentation are received, the Texas Education Agency, Division of Educator Investigations will evaluate your criminal history.
-TEA staff will then send you an evaluation letter by email that provides you with the agency’s opinion about your potential eligibility for educator certification based on the information you provided.
+TEA staff will then send you an evaluation letter by email, within 90 calendar days, that provides you with the agency’s opinion about your potential eligibility for educator certification based on the information you provided.